mm-dev-rocks/algernon/README.md

 - Select animations from the top dropdown

 ## Sliders
-- Ajust sliders to change how the current animation reacts to the music (your settings will be remembered)
+- Ajust sliders to change how the animation reacts to the music (each animation will remember its settings)
-- **Pay attention to the top slider**, it adjusts stability (smooth animation) vs responsiveness (matching the music)
+- **Pay close attention to the top slider**, it adjusts stability (smooth animation) vs responsiveness (matching the music)

 ## Memory Slots
 - The numbers [1] to [5] above the sliders are memory slots